Sanam (TV series): Development

 Sanam was developed by Hum TV's senior producer Momina Duraid of MD Productions, with director Haseeb Hassan, who was the director of channel's hit series Mann Mayal and Diyar-e-Dil.
+Sanam is known to be the first drama to highlight a mental issue in Pakistani entertainment industry.
 Haseeb returns to direct fourth year in a row since his first project for channel in 2013.
 Screenplay was done by director's wife Mona Haseeb while script composing is done by Muhammad Wasi-ul-Din who previously scripted Diyar-e-Dil.
 The show approximately airs weekly episode for 35–40 minutes (minus commercials) every Monday.